 Our IT disciplines cover a wide variety: Compliance, Identity and Access Management, Incident Response, Application Security, Network Security , and Security Automation.

-But what does that mean for managing your SIEM with you?
-It means we're experienced enough in all aspects of security to help you where you need it most, whether that's manpower, engineering, or planning and architecture.
-Novacoast can provide the exact level of SIEM management you require.
+But what does that mean for co-managing your SIEM?
+We're experienced in all aspects of security to help you where you need it most.
+Whether that's manpower, engineering, or planning and architecture, Novacoast can provide the exact level of SIEM management you require.

 4 cornerstones of co-management

 There are four fundamental elements to an effective co-managed SIEM solution.
-Novacoast provides all four under our roof, with deep expertise born of our security services experience in the top-tier enterprise market.
-We can provide any single cornerstone service, or all.
+Novacoast provides all four under one roof with a deep expertise born from our security services experience in the top-tier enterprise market.
+We can provide any single cornerstone service or all.

 1 Network Operations Center (NOC)